scottprahl/iadpython/README.rst

 __________

-iadpython will be a pure Python module to do forward and inverse multiple light scattering (radiative transport) in layered materials.
+`iadpython` will be a pure Python module to do forward and inverse multiple light scattering (radiative transport) in layered materials.
 Calculations are done using van de Hulst's adding-doubling technique.

 The original adding-doubling algorithm was developed by van de Hulst to model light propagation through layered media.
 I extended it to handle Fresnel reflection at boundaries as well as interactions with integrating spheres.

-Finally, the code was further extended to handle lost light using Monte Carlo techniques.
+Finally, the code was further extended to handle lost light using Monte Carlo techniques for inverse calculations.

 Version v0.4.0 started the migration to a pure-python implementation.
-This version includes a tested forward calculation of light transport through a layered 1D structure.
+This version includes the ability to do forward calculations of light transport through layered 1D structures.

 The long-term goal is rewrite the integrating sphere, inverse algorithm, and lost light calculations in pure python so that one can do